surifirstpin/biplus_documentation/Docs_1/visualisationtypes_settings.md

 ### Editing Options for Pie Chart

-- **Show percentage**  on selecting this checkbox, it displays percentage for each measure value in pie chart.
+- **Show percentage**  on selecting this checkbox, it displays percentage value for each measure in pie chart. if disabled it  displays dimension name.
-- To enable this option select the ** Show Percent Check Box** show percentage as shown below;

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/6921e2105eb29674d2f727201df80f5be58983d5/images/show_percentage.png)